AfrahMukadam/Captcha-Protected-Login/README.md

 # Captcha-Protected-Login
-This is a Login webpage using Captcha
+This is a Login webpage using Captcha developed using HTML, CSS and Javascript